SQUID: Faster Analytics via Sampled Quantile Estimation: Algorithms

 \subsection{\sys: Speeding up \qMAX}

-In this work, we analyzed the bottlenecks of \qMAX{}~\cite{qMax} and discovered that the deterministic exact quantile calculation algorithm used in the previous work is needlessly slow.
-Our approach replaces the exact quantile calculation with a faster approximate quantile calculation and the deterministic approach with a (faster) randomized one.

-\sys{} and \qMAX{} use an array with $q(1+\gamma)$ elements where at each step, we add a new entry number to the array.
+Here, we analyze the bottlenecks of \qMAX{}~\cite{qMax} and discover that the deterministic exact quantile calculation algorithm used in the previous work is needlessly slow.
+Our approach replaces the exact quantile calculation with a faster approximate quantile calculation and the {deterministic approach with a (faster) randomized one. } \sys{} and \qMAX{} use an array with $q(1+\gamma)$ elements where at each step, we add a new entry number to the array.
 Here, $\gamma\in(0,1)$ is a parameter that presents a space-to-speed tradeoff; the larger $\gamma$ is, the faster the algorithms, but the more space needed.
 We store the previously discovered top-$q$ numbers to the left of the array and then add newly arriving items to the right side of the array.
 Each such addition updates a running index that always points to the next open spot in the array.
-Eventually, the running index reaches the end of the array, and in that case, we need to perform maintenance. \mbox{This where \sys{} diverges from \qMAX{}.}
+Eventually, the running index reaches the end of the array; in that case, we need to perform a maintenance operation. \mbox{This is where \sys{} diverges from \qMAX{}.}

-\qMAX{} performs an exact quantile calculation, moves the $q$ largest items to the left, and updates the admission pointer to the $q+1$ location in the array. \sys{} performs an approximate quantile calculation and shifts items larger than the approximate quantile to the left.
-The approximation is correct if there are at least $q$ items bigger than it, and otherwise, we must repeat the process.
-At the end of a \sys{} iteration, the admission pointer points to a location possibly larger than $q+1$.
-That is, \sys{} makes more frequent maintenance operations than \qMAX{}, but each of these operations requires less computation.
+\qMAX{} performs an exact quantile calculation, moves the $q$ largest items to the left of the array, and starts inserting new items from location $q+1$.
+Correspondingly, \sys{}'s maintenance performs an \emph{approximate} quantile calculation and shifts items larger than the approximate quantile to the left.
+The approximation is correct if there are at least $q$ items bigger than it; otherwise, we must repeat the process.
+At the end of a \sys{} iteration, the running index moves to a location possibly larger than $q+1$.
+We can find that \sys{} performs more frequent maintenance operations than \qMAX{}, but each of these operations requires less computation.

-\textbf{Finding a reasonable pivot: } Our goal is to find a \emph{pivot} that is smaller than $q$ numbers, and is larger than at least $q\cdot \gamma\cdot \eta$ numbers, for some $\eta\in(0,1)$.
+\textbf{Finding a good pivot: } Our goal is to find a \emph{pivot} that is smaller than $q$ numbers, and is larger than at least $q\cdot \gamma\cdot \eta$ numbers, for some $\eta\in(0,1)$.
 Thus, the pivot is correct because it retains the top $q$ numbers, and it is sufficiently useful as it allows us to at least eliminate $q\cdot \gamma\cdot \eta$ numbers from the array, as they are smaller than the pivot and thus are not in the $q$-largest.
 We say that our pivot selection is \emph{successful} if it meets the above conditions.